learn-co-students/dc-web-062518/13-intro-to-testing/README.md

 ## Reasons to test

+- reminders for what you are trying to accomplish
+- make sure that you are getting the expected output
+- prevent regressions
+- get error messages - tell you where your code is failing
+  - tests help guide development
+- organize the process around your code
+  - help plan ahead, so you know the order to build things

+- validation
+- helping refactoring
+  - modifying existing code to have the same output but a different way
+  - helper functions, DRY, cleaning

+- help you consider edge cases
+  - different types of input
+  - empty (very short)
+  - large sizes
+  - different characters (and character formats)
+  - capitalization, spacing

+## Test Driven Development

+write your tests first

+add a test until you have an error fix one error at a time every change you make, run tests

+Red Green Refactor

+## RSpec

+testing library
+rspec --init
+write our tests in `spec/_name_of_file_spec.rb`

+`describe` - block that describes the behavior of some part of your application

+when you run your tests:
+- Error - ruby had an error
+- Failure - expectation not met

 ## Why Testing?
 Why is Unit testing important?
 Most of our large code projects are more like frankenstein's monster or the Power Rangers Megazord than anything else: